NVIDIA-AI-IOT/jetbot/docs/examples/collision_avoidance.md

 #### Step 1 - Collect data on JetBot

-???+ Hint
-    We provide a [pre-trained model](https://drive.google.com/open?id=1UsRax8bR3R-e-0-80KfH2zAt-IyRPtnW) so you can skip to step 3 if desired.
-This model was trained on a limited dataset using the Raspberry Pi V2 Camera with wide angle attachment.

 <a href="https://raw.githubusercontent.com/wiki/NVIDIA-AI-IOT/jetbot/images/JL03a_Data-Collection.png"><img src="https://raw.githubusercontent.com/wiki/NVIDIA-AI-IOT/jetbot/images/JL03a_Data-Collection.png" height="320"></a>

 1. Connect to your robot by navigating to ``http://<jetbot_ip_address>:8888``